canboat/canboatjs/README.md

 - Read directly from an Actisense NGT-1
 - Read from a canbus using [socketcan](https://www.npmjs.com/package/socketcan)
-- Converts input to canboat analyzer json format
+- Supports input in canboat analyzer json format
 - Take input in canboat analyzer json format and convert to binary N2K format and output to the NGT-1 or canbus

 # PGN Data